Francesco16p/SMA/CushingProbit.md

 writedlm(file_path1, m_ep_probit, ',')
 writedlm(file_path2, cova_ep_probit, ',')
 ```
-Once the mean and the covariance matrix are obtained, it is possible to use the new approximation in the `R` environment and to define the joint, bivariate and marginal Gaussian expectation propagation approximations as for the other approximations considered above.
+At this point, it is possible to use the new approximation in the R environment and define the joint, bivariates and marginals of the Gaussian EP approximation as done for the other approximations considered above.

 ```r
 rm(list = ls())